Fablehaven: Dragonwatch

-In the new series, it's been four months since the Demon Prison was closed by Kendra and Seth, with help from the Knights of the Dawn, the Fairy Queen and her subjects, and the Dragons of Wyrmroost.
+In the new series, it has been four months since the Demon Prison was closed by Kendra and Seth, with help from the Knights of the Dawn, the Fairy Queen and her subjects, and the Dragons of Wyrmroost.
 Agad the wizard had to cut a deal with Celebrant the Just, King of Dragons to gain their assistance, and he was made a co-caretaker of the sanctuary.
-Now Celebrant is restless to gain more control and to ultimately release the dragons from their confinement.
+Celebrant is restless to gain more control and to ultimately release the dragons from their confinement.
 Draconic unrest is happening at all the dragon sanctuaries, and Agad was called away to assist at Soaring Cliffs, leaving an opening at Wyrmroost.
 The caretaker must be a Dragon Tamer, and Kendra and Seth qualify when in contact with each other.
 As the new caretakers of Wyrmroost, the siblings struggle not only for acceptance among the current Blackwell Keep inhabitants, but attempt to complete a desperate mission to strengthen the defenses of the castle, securing the safety of the inhabitants within, and the world beyond.

 Dragonwatch: Wrath of the Dragon King

 Celebrant invites Kendra and Seth to a yearly sanctuary feast.
 After receiving guidance Kendra and Seth agree to attend, but it is all part of a trap Celebrant has set up.
 Celebrant uses the feast to declare that war against the humans and also reveals that the second of seven dragon sanctuaries has fallen.
-Now Kendra and Seth must figure out a way to deal with a new deadly enemy, the Dark Unicorn Ronodin, while dealing with their first summer solstice at Wyrmroost.
+Kendra and Seth must figure out a way to deal with a new deadly enemy, the Dark Unicorn Ronodin, while dealing with their first summer solstice at Wyrmroost.
 Making matters worse is a cursed castle that could hold secrets to help them or ruin them all; Knox and Tess learn the secrets of Fablehaven and Knox finds a way to take the two of them to Wyrmroost all while the war is occurring.
 Knox is tricked into leaving the Fablehaven keys behind with a goblin, but it causes a huge entrance weakness to Wyrmroost when the barrel disappears stranding everyone there.
 Kendra, Seth, and others venture into a cursed castle called Stormguard on the summer solstice, to fight for the legendary Wizenstone in a tournament started by Humbuggle the dwarf.